Retr05041/dots/Arch/README.md

 On full run with base system, here are errors:
 - AUR needs to be setup on init run
-- ALL `yay` command need to be done with flags: `-S --noconfirm --needed`
+- All `yay` commands need to be done with flags: `-S --noconfirm --needed`
 - No .config folder at ~
 - Setting wallpaper failed due to ./configs/core/conf/lightdm-mini-greeter & ./configs/core/config/i3/config being invalid paths
 - On reboot after -a 'tmux' command not found gets sent
 - I don't believe lightdm.service gets enabled automatically...
 - yay doesn't get installed and consequentially other yay dependant programs don't get installed - Yay packages also are having problems installing automatically
+- Quadruple check all dependancies are met...

 # TODO (Post-install)
 asdf